 In addition, on June 19, 2014, the Company tendered to CONSIP for contracts to clean offices used by Italian public entities (the "FM4 Tender").
 On March 23, 2017, we were informed that the ICA has opened an investigation against the Company and six other competitors to determine if antitrust violations were committed in connection with the FM4 Tender (on November 22, 2017 and on April 18, 2018, eleven additional companies were implicated by the scope of the ICA in the investigation).
-Moreover, on November 2017, we were also informed that the ICA has extended the scope of its investigation to determine if antitrust violations of the same kind of those under investigation with respect to the FM4 Tender were committed in connection with the "MIES 2" and the "SIE3" tenders concerning integrated multi-services technology contracts, including the supply of electricity for buildings used by the public health authorities and other public entities (the "Mies2 Tender" and the "SIE3 Tender").
-The investigation is expected to be concluded by December 31, 2018.
-The allegations in the FM4, MIES2 and SIE3 Tenders are similar to those in the CONSIP School Tender Litigation and the potential consequences in terms of exclusion from public tenders could be similar to those described above in respect of public office cleaning tenders specifically and/or all public contracts (i.e., other than Laundering and Sterilization contracts and private sector contracts) (with significant, but uncertain, adverse financial effects on the Company).
-To date, the Company has not received any notice of exclusion in connection with the FM4, MIES2 and SIE3 Tenders.
-If the Company is found to have committed violations and the fines are calculated in a manner consistent with the final fine in the CONSIP School Tender Litigation, we estimate such fine would be up to a maximum of 5% of the approximately €532 million, €209 million and €40 million base tender value for, respectively, the FM4 Tender, the MIES2 Tender and SIE3 Tender.
+The investigation is expected to be concluded by April 20, 2019.
+The allegations in the FM4 are similar to those in the CONSIP School Tender Litigation and the potential consequences in terms of exclusion from public tenders could be similar to those described above in respect of public office cleaning tenders specifically and/or all public contracts (i.e., other than Laundering and Sterilization contracts and private sector contracts) (with significant, but uncertain, adverse financial effects on the Company).
+On December 12, 2018, the Company was among the recipients (along with the main market operators such as CNS - Consorzio Nazionale Servizi Società Cooperativa, Engie Servizi S.p.A. (formerly Cofely Italia S.p.A.), Manitaldea S.p.A., and Romeo Gestioni S.p.A.) of a notice in which it was notified about the results of a preliminary investigation related to the possible infringement of competition rules through an unlawful agreement aimed at rigging the FM4 Tender.
+The Company opposed the determination by filing a brief with ICA and it also attended a hearing before the Authority itself on March 12, 2019.
+We are awaiting further developmentsIf the Company is found to have committed violations and the fines are calculated in a manner consistent with the final fine in the CONSIP School Tender Litigation, we estimate such fine would be up to a maximum of 5% of the approximately €532 million, base tender value for the FM4 Tender.
 However, there may be a risk that such fine is increased if the violation is deemed a more serious offense than the CONSIP School Tender and/or a repeat offense and additionally, such additional legal liabilities, if definitive, could damage our reputation.
-In the event the Company were actually excluded from the on-going FM4, MIES2 and SIE3 Tenders, CONSIP could enforce the Company's bid bonds provided in connection with such tender (equal to approximately € 4 million).
-At this stage, potential liability cannot be estimated and therefore MFM has not set aside reserves relating to the FM4, the MIES2 and SIE3 Tenders investigation.
+In the event the Company were actually excluded from the on-going FM4 Tender, CONSIP could enforce the Company's bid bonds provided in connection with such tender (equal to approximately €4 million).
+At this stage, potential liability cannot be estimated and therefore MFM has not set aside reserves relating to the FM4 Tender investigation.
 See "Business-Legal Proceedings-ICA Investigation on the FM4 Tender."

 See "-We are involved in ongoing litigation in respect of an antitrust matter related to the CONSIP public tender relating to the cleaning of public schools, and our business and results of operations may face further significant adverse consequences deriving therefrom" and "Business-Legal Proceedings-CONSIP School Tender Litigation."
+See also Report on Operations for the year ended December 31, 2018 (Section 8 - Update on Legal Proceedings) and Annual Report 2018 (Note n.
+14) for further information.